athulnaths/data-analytics-portfolio/SQL-Projects/Nike-Sales-Analysis/query_results/README.md

-This folder contains exported SQL query results used for analysis and insights.
+Query results are curated to include only high-impact business KPIs.
+Each CSV represents a standalone business insight and can be reused directly for visualization and reporting.